SyncraEngine/SyncraEngine/docs/architecture/runtime.rst

 SyncraRuntime: The Heart of the Engine
 =====================================

-SyncraRuntime is the central daemon (or “watchdog”) responsible for spawning, monitoring, and coordinating all other processes in SyncraEngine, including drivers and engine instances.
-This multi-process design ensures stability, security, and modularity—if one subprocess crashes, the runtime can isolate and restart it without taking down the entire platform.
+SyncraRuntime acts as the central daemon (or “watchdog”) for SyncraEngine.
+It spawns, monitors, and coordinates all other processes, including drivers and engine instances.
+This multi-process approach improves stability, security, and modularity—if one subprocess crashes, SyncraRuntime can isolate and restart it without shutting down the entire platform.

 Key Responsibilities
 --------------------

 1. **Process Management**
-   - **Launch**: Start driver processes (renderer, audio, input, etc.) and engine instances (worlds) at platform startup.
+   - **Launch**: Starts driver processes (renderer, audio, input, etc.) and engine instances (worlds) during platform startup.
-   - **Restart**: If a driver or engine crashes unexpectedly, SyncraRuntime detects this and restarts it, preserving logs or crash metadata for debugging.
+   - **Restart**: Detects crashes in drivers or engine instances and restarts them, preserving logs or crash metadata for debugging.
-   - **Shutdown**: Cleanly shuts down processes in the correct order when the user quits or a graceful shutdown is requested.
+   - **Shutdown**: Cleans up processes in the correct order when the user quits or a graceful shutdown occurs.

 2. **Configuration & Initialization**
-   - Loads a global config file (e.g., `SyncraConfig.toml`) that specifies which drivers to enable, cloud settings, networking mode, etc.
+   - Loads a global config file (e.g., `SyncraConfig.toml`) that specifies which drivers to enable, cloud settings, networking modes, and more.
-   - Passes relevant config chunks to each driver or engine upon launch, often via command-line arguments or shared memory.
+   - Passes relevant configuration details to each driver or engine upon startup (via command-line arguments or shared memory).

 3. **Inter-Process Communication (IPC)**
-   - Provides a standard messaging layer or dataflow API so drivers and engine instances can exchange events, transformations, or state data.
+   - Provides a standardized messaging layer or dataflow API so drivers and engine instances can exchange events, transformations, and state data.
-   - Maintains a small broker or router logic that helps processes find the correct recipient for their messages (especially relevant if multiple worlds and drivers are running).
+   - Maintains routing logic so messages reach the correct targets, which is especially important when multiple worlds or drivers are running.

 4. **Security & Sandbox**
-   - Encapsulates each driver/engine in a restricted environment with only the privileges it needs (e.g., file I/O, GPU access if applicable).
+   - Runs each driver/engine in a restricted environment with only the permissions it needs (e.g., file I/O, GPU access if applicable).
-   - Optionally uses OS-level process isolation or containerization for additional security boundaries.
+   - May employ OS-level process isolation or containerization for tighter security boundaries.

 5. **Lifecycle Hooks & Callbacks**
-   - Allows custom actions at certain stages (e.g., a “before-render-driver-start” hook or “on-engine-crash” callback) for logging, telemetry, or user notifications.
+   - Exposes events at various stages (e.g., “before-render-driver-start” or “on-engine-crash”) for logging, telemetry, or user notifications.

 Why a Separate Runtime?
 -----------------------

-In many traditional engines, everything runs in one monolithic process.
-SyncraEngine deliberately separates the “management” logic from the rest:
+Traditional engines often bundle everything into one monolithic process.
+SyncraEngine separates the “management” logic into a standalone runtime:

+- **Crash Containment**
-- **Crash Containment**: If the renderer or scripting engine crashes, SyncraRuntime stays up.
-This approach often saves debugging time and prevents system-wide meltdown.
+  If the renderer or scripting engine crashes, SyncraRuntime remains active, preventing a full system failure.

+- **Scalability**
-- **Better Scaling**: Large-scale or headless servers can spin up multiple engine instances (worlds) under a single runtime.
-Each world remains isolated but still orchestrated from a central place.
+  Large or headless server deployments can run multiple engine instances (worlds) under one runtime, each isolated yet coordinated centrally.

+- **Simplified Updates**
-- **Easier Upgrades**: Subprocesses (drivers) can be updated independently, as long as they conform to the same IPC/dataflow interface.
-The runtime can swap one driver for another without rewriting the entire engine code.
+  Subprocesses (drivers) can be updated independently, provided they maintain a consistent IPC/dataflow interface.
+The runtime can swap in a new driver version without requiring modifications to the core engine.

 Runtime vs. Engine
 ------------------

-It’s important to distinguish **SyncraRuntime** from the **engine** itself:
+**SyncraRuntime** differs from the **engine** itself:

-- **SyncraRuntime**: A minimal, low-level watchdog/manager that *starts and stops* everything, orchestrates IPC, and enforces high-level security constraints.
+- **SyncraRuntime**: A minimal, low-level watchdog/manager that oversees process startup/shutdown, IPC, and security constraints.
-- **Engine**: Runs the ECS, concurrency scheduling, scripting, and the world simulation logic.
-Each engine instance (i.e., each “world”) is launched by the runtime in its own process.
+- **Engine**: Handles the ECS, concurrency scheduling, scripting, and world simulation.
+Each engine instance (or “world”) is launched by the runtime in a separate process.

-Here’s a rough example of how they fit together:
+A high-level overview might look like this:

 .. mermaid::
    flowchart TB